2019 Biotech Mini-Course

-The American Society for Cell Biology (ASCB), Keck Graduate Institute (KGI), and Biocom are partnering to offer a one-day course for graduate students and postdocs on Friday, December 7, 2018, the day before the ASCB/EMBO Meeting.
+The American Society for Cell Biology (ASCB) and Keck Graduate Institute (KGI) will offer a one-day course for graduate students and postdocs on Friday, December 6, 2019, the day before the ASCB/EMBO Meeting.
 The course will help basic scientists become more competitive for jobs in biotech, pharma, and industry.
-The course will be held at Biocom, in La Jolla, CA (a bus will be available to transport participants to and from the San Diego Convention Center).
-Apply by November 15.
+The course will be held in Washington, DC.
+Applications will open later in the year.

 8:00 am-12:00 pm—Introduction to Bioscience Business